ewsdocker/debian-netsurf-packager/README.md

 #### Installing ewsdocker/debian-netsurf-packager

-The following scripts will download the selected **ewsdocker/debian-netsurf-packager** image, create a container, setup and populate the directory structures, create the run-time scripts, and install the application's desktop file(s).
+The following scripts will download the selected **ewsdocker/debian-netsurf-packager** image, create a container, setup and populate the directory structures and create the run-time scripts.

 The _default_ values will install all directories and contents in the **docker host** user's home directory (refer to [Mapping docker host resources to the docker container](https://github.com/ewsdocker/debian-netsurf-packager/wiki/QuickStart#mapping)),